 - a.
-Jurisdictional authority, number of operators and unit inspected were found and verified via PHMSA Portal.
-More inspection units were reviewed in CY2020 from previous year.
-They have Interstate agent jurisdiction over 12 operators with PHMSA. - b.Number of inspection person days 2907 meet the minimum requirement of 2055.
-Construction days of 419.8 meet the required number of 411. - c.A review of data in PHMSA Portal confirm verification of operators match attachment 1 & 3.
+Jurisdictional authority under 60105/interstate agency agreement with PHMSA, number of operators and inspection units are less than previous year filing.
+Total percentage of units inspected was 68.4% compared to last year 73.7% They have Interstate agent agreement over 12 operators with PHMSA. - b.
+Number of inspection person days 2955.45 exceeds the minimum requirement of 2045.
+Construction days of 562.44 meets the required 20% level. - c.
+A review of data of operators names & ID's match attachment 1 & 3.
 No issues. - d.
-Four of the five incidents reported in attached 4 match the number in PHMSA Portal.
-One incident listed was non-reportable and should be considered as a SRC report, New York State Electric & Gas Corp, Report #20210010.
-No issues. - e.
-Number of carryover violations was 23.
-Previous year 113.
-Seventy-five compliance actions were taken and no civil penalties assessed or collected in CY2020.
-However, NY PSC uses incremental performance points against operators for non-compliance.
-In CY2020, Central Hudson Gas & Electric Corp was assessed 4 points, Corning Natural Gas Corp 11 points, National Grid 9 and 1/3 base points and Orange & Rockland Utilities Inc. 1 and 5/16 base points. - f.
-A review of list of records appears to be correct.
-Unable to verify due to working remotely. - g.
-Reviewed TQ training records and verified 37 inspectors have attended classes.
-Inspectors: 28-I, 1-II & 8-III - h.
+Four incidents listed in attachment 4 match the PHMSA Portal data.
+No apparent issues with attachment 4. - e.
+Number of carryover violations were 23.
+Previous year number was 113.
+Eight-three compliance actions were taken and no civil penalties assessed or collected in CY2021.
+However, NY PSC continues to use incremental performance points against operators for non-compliance.
+In CY2021, Consolidated Edison Company was assessed 1.94 basis points, Corning Natural Gas Corpo was assessed 10 basis points, New York State Electric & Gas was assessed 37.94 basis points, Niagara Mohawk Power Corp was assessed 32 basis points, Rochester Gas & Electric Corp was assessed 14.61 basis points, and St. Lawrence Gas Co was assessed 1.61 basis points. - f.
+No issues with records listed in attachment 6. - g.
+Reviewed TQ training records and verified 38 inspectors have attended classes.
+Inspectors: 30-I, 2-II & 6-III.
+Twenty inspectors have attended the LNG course. - h.
 Adopted civil penalty amount of \$250,000 with no upper limit.
 No issue. - i.
-Good description on planned & past performance was provided.
-Answers to questions pertaining to Damage Prevention were provided.
+Good description provided in attachment 10.

-Total points scored for this section: 0 Total possible points for this section: 0
+Total points scored for this section: 0

+Total possible points for this section: 0

-1 Do written procedures address pre-inspection, inspection and post inspection activities for each of the following inspection types: Chapter 5.1
+Do written procedures address pre-inspection, inspection and post inspection activities for each of the following inspection types: Chapter 5.1 a.
+Standard Inspections, which include Drug/Alcohol, CRM and Public